YodasMyDad/ZauberCMS/Notes.md

 Show Audit data in a dashboard?
-Or a tree for settings (Settings tree headings on Umb, Structure, Templating, Advanced) -- Think Content Types should be a tree with different branches Go through all TODO comments and try to fix all warnings Need to delete all migrations, create one and see if it works with SQLite & also SQLServer ( Sort admin UI/UX
-Build Start site and record video
+Or a tree for settings (Settings tree headings on Umb, Structure, Templating, Advanced) -- Think Content Types should be a tree with different branches Go through all TODO comments and try to fix all warnings Need to delete all migrations, create one and see if it works with SQLite & also SQLServer Build Start site and record video
+Update ReadMe and add docs

+### Alpha Release

+Rework the media section, editing/UI it's awful
+URls - use the path to create the url? so the url reflects where the item is, make this optional/configurable EF Core Query Caching? (https://www.nuget.org/packages/Z.EntityFramework.Plus.EFCore/) Does this auto clear? look into how to ship with different migrations based on Db and apply as and when Find someone to help with the nuget packaging.
+Need to install site, but have Components/Core as separate nuget package that people reference in other projects
+Go through TODO comments left
 Build personal site and launch
-Update ReadMe and add docs
-Find someone to help with the nuget packaging.
-Need to install site, but have Components/Core as seperate nuget package that people reference in other projects

-### Future

-Rework the media editing/UI it's awful
-EF Core Query Caching? (https://www.nuget.org/packages/Z.EntityFramework.Plus.EFCore/) - Anything else?
-Does this auto clear? look into how to ship with different migrations based on Db